 Southwestern's accounting program is designed to provide you with the fundamentals necessary to obtain an entry-level position in the field of accounting.
 With your accounting degree, you will be prepared for entry-level jobs in private business, all levels of government, and public accounting firms.

 According to the state of Iowa's occupational projections, bookkeeping, accounting, and auditing assistants are projected to have a huge number of openings in the next few years, due not only to job growth, but also to job replacement needs.
-If you plan to transfer and earn a bachelor's degree, the associate of arts degree with an accounting major is recommended for your course of study.

 Associate of Applied Science Degree

 - Accounts payable/receivable clerk

 - Payroll accountant

 - CSC 110 Introduction to Computers